 Explore the Atlantic or the Intracoastal Waterway.
 Bike or walk along A1A.
 Hike the Everglades.
 Enjoy a workout or healthy fare at one of our four-star spas, or run February's beachfront marathon.
 Greater Fort Lauderdale is a panacea for healthy living - and anyone hoping to stay fit while enjoying a vacation getaway.

 Run the Fort Lauderdale A1A Marathon and Half-Marathon.
-Run along Las Olas Boulevard and the beachfront of State Road A1A on Feb.
-19, 2012.
+Run along Las Olas Boulevard and the beachfront of State Road A1A in February.
 Learn more at A1AMarathon.com.
 The beach and downtown also have running clubs and frequent 5K and 10K events.
 Check SFRunningForum.com for a list of groups, runs and events.

 Explore Our Water Sports.
 Distance swim, surf, skim board or paddle board along the Atlantic coast - or kayak or canoe the Atlantic, Intracoastal or Everglades.
 Most outfitters offer free lessons.
 For a change of pace, try yoga from atop a paddle board FortLauderdalesup.com.